Emeritus Titles Perquisites and Privileges of Emeritus Title Holders - UTDPP1046

 - Membership without vote in the General Faculty and in the program or department faculties in which membership was held at the time of retirement.

 - Eligibility to serve on graduate committees, subject to the approval of the Provost and the Dean of Graduate Education.

 - Listing in the faculty directory and in the University catalogs.

 - Use of the campus mail service and email.

-- Use of campus computer facilities appropriate for the faculty member's discipline.
+- Use of campus computer facilities appropriate for the faculty member's discipline and use of university-licensed software provided to active faculty in their discipline when possible.

 - Office space and administrative support, with the approval of the appropriate Dean of the school, and the Provost.
 The University acknowledges the importance of providing office space and administrative support to its emeritus faculty and will strive to accommodate them when possible.